jnozzi/cocoadev.com/markdown/QuestionforiPod.md

 ----

-Have you looked at General/NSFileManager?
+Have you looked at NSFileManager?
 Its got methods for listing the contents of a folder.
 Simply get the contents and add them to an array/dictionary and you are off.

 ----